PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:23:49
+Last updated: 2024-04-02 17:24:23
-Random Quote: Wisdom is found only in truth. - Johann Wolfgang von Goethe
+Random Quote: If you would take, you must first give, this is the beginning of intelligence. - Laozi